nextgis/docs_toolbox/source/tools.rst

 *  Satellite imagery collection.
 Available options are modis; sentinel2; landsat8; landsat7; landsat5; landsat4.
 Use a hyphen for the default (Landsat8) .
 *  Start date is initial date of image selection.
 Date format is YYY-MM-DD, e.g 2019-08-01.
 *  End date is final date of image selection.
 Date format is YYY-MM-DD, e.g 2019-08-30.
-*  Band types is a comma-separated list of band types.
+*  Band categories is a comma-separated list of all needed band categories.
 Available options are optical, nir, swir, ndvi.
 Use a hyphen for the default (optical, nir, ndvi).
 These band types will be used to classify .
-*  Time composite metrics is comma-separated list of required metrics .
+*  Time aggregation metrics is comma-separated list of required metrics .
 Available options are median, mean, min, max, stdev, q25, q75.
 Use a hyphen for the default (median).
-Classification is carried out by composite images .
+Classification is carried out by composite images.
 *  Classification algorithm .
 Available options are RF, CART, SVM, NB.
 Use a hyphen for the default (CART).
 RF – Random Forest, CART – Classification And Regression Tree, SVM – Support Vector Machine, NB – Naïve Bayes.
 *  Algorithm hyperparameters  is a comma-separated list of algorithm hyperparameters .
 The number of parameters should match the algorithm .
 The parameters are read according to the sequence below.
 Use a hyphen for the default.
 Random Forest: